');

 About Houston, TX

-Houston is a major city in Texas with a population of 2,300,419 residents.
-The median household income is $62,894 per year, which is near the national average.
-The median age in Houston is 34.3 years.
+Houston is a major city located in Texas with a population of 2,300,419 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,894 per year, which is 16% below the national median of $75,149.
+The median age of 34.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Houston Ranks in Texas